sitedata/checklyhq.com/site/content/whats-new/introducing-sms-pagerduty.md

 title: Introducing SMS and Pagerduty integrations
 date: 2018-08-23
 author: Tim Nolet
+sitemapExclude: true
 ---

 ![](/whats-new/sms_pagerduty.png)

 We did a poll over the last few months what alerting integrations were still missing in Checkly.
 It was a tie between SMS and Pagerduty so we build both!

 ## 📞 SMS Alerting